 1. Chain-of-Thought (CoT) Prompting

-CoT prompting forces the model to decompose its reasoning before answering.
-Introduced by Wei et al. (2022), it improves performance by 30–45% on mathematical and logical problems.
-The key: explicitly request intermediate steps rather than jumping straight to an answer.
+CoT forces the model to decompose its reasoning before answering.
+Introduced by Wei et al. (2022), it improves performance by 30-45% on mathematical and logical problems.
+The key: explicitly request intermediate steps.

 import anthropic